Tour Montparnasse: Description

+There is an observation deck, branded as Paris Montparnasse, located on the 56th floor, 200 m above the ground.
+The same floor hosts a restaurant called Ciel de Paris.
+There is also a rooftop terrace.
+On a clear day, the view from the observation deck extends for 40 km; aircraft can be seen taking off from Orly Airport.
 The guard rail, to which various antennae are attached, can be pneumatically lowered.

 History

 The project

 In 1934, the old Montparnasse station located on the edges of the similarly named boulevard, opposite the Rue de Rennes, appeared ill-suited to traffic.
-The city of Paris planned to reorganize the district and build a new station.
+The city of Paris planned to reorganise the district and build a new station.
 But the project, entrusted to Raoul Dautry (who would give his name to the square of the tower), met strong opposition and was cancelled.